SurfWeb3/SurfWeb3/README.md

 - 👋 Hi, I’m @SurfWeb3
 - 👀 I’m interested in Web 3 and decentralization.
 One of my websites, SurfWeb3.com, is dedicated to educating the public about Web 3
-- 🌱 I’m currently learning blockchain development and business
+- 🌱 I studied blockchain development and business
 - 💞️ I’m looking to collaborate on all kinds of projects!
 - 📫 How to reach me: on my Discord server, SurfWeb3.com (/SurfWeb3.com#7143)